Skip to main content

 Due to £3.1m of government funding (DCMS), Fibre Blackpool is a co-operative project, sharing resources to expand a Local Full Fibre Network (LFFN) giving an improved broadband internet connection to residents and businesses.
 Visit Fibre Blackpool for more information and to register your interest.

-It also seeks to capitalise on the installation of the North Atlantic Loop, a sub-sea fibre-optic cable connecting the UK to New York and mainland Europe, which landed on Blackpool’s shores in October last year.
+It also seeks to capitalise on the installation of the North Atlantic Loop, a sub-sea fibre-optic cable connecting the UK to New York and mainland Europe.
+The cable provides internet between Blackpool and Dublin, New York, London and northern Europe at incredible speeds.

 If you or your business are interested in taking part in further sessions to be held over the summer, then please contact Chelsea.Brown@bitc.org.uk.